hughbris/grav-theme-solarize/README.md

 The **Solarize** Theme is for [Grav CMS](http://github.com/getgrav/grav).
 It's a port of [Solarize](https://templated.co/solarize) by Templated under its [CCA 3.0 license](https://templated.co/license).

-The Grav port includes an additional [Elements page](_demo/pages/90.elements/default.md) as per many Templated themes, to allow you to identify gaps in the theme's styling (spoiler: there are many).
+The Grav port includes an additional [Elements page](_demo/pages/90.elements/default.md) as per many Templated themes, to allow you to identify gaps in the theme's styling.
+There are a few.

 ![Solarize](screenshot.jpg)